 12. The Lord of the Flies by William Golding

 This enjoyable read is also a chilling look at man’s primal instincts and what is unleashed when societal norms are removed.
 While modern men seek to control their emotional responses, there is at the same time a desire to let go.
-This fast-paced, beautifully written novel is classic man-lit at its best.
+"The Lord of the Flies" is a fast-paced, beautifully written novel.

 13. Atlas Shrugged by Ayn Rand